Today I share with you my go-to oatmeal. It’s quick and flavorful!

 On its own, oatmeal is nothing to get excited about.
 It needs help with warm spices, sweet and/or tart fruits and some crunchy nuts & seeds.
 Add a drizzle of pure maple syrup and splash of almond milk for the perfect finishing touch.

 Oatmeal is great all year long, but during the fall and winter I especially eat this on a regular basis.
 It warms me up, fills that morning hunger, supplies me with good carbohydrates and keeps me going for a good part of the day.

 My everyday oatmeal always consists of cinnamon, cardamom, maple syrup and almond milk…these are the essential flavor boosters.
 The rest of the ingredients will be mixed and matched depending on what I have on hand.

-The oats can be whatever you prefer.
-Lately I’ve been using quick oats, it’s what I’ve been baking with and have tons on hand.
+Oats: The oats can be whatever you prefer.
+Lately, I’ve been using quick oats as it’s what I’ve been baking with and have tons on hand.
 You can use rolled or steel cut oats too, just cook according to the package directions.

 My favorite go-to oatmeal!
 Its hearty, easy to make and flavorful.

 - 1 1/4 cup water

 - 1/2 cup unsweetened almond milk, divided

 - 1 – 2 tablespoons pure maple syrup

 - 1/4 heaping teaspoon cinnamon